CrashCortez/Cohpi4/README.md

 ```

 Additional settings
+--

-Use commander pi to oc your pi to the recommend setting of
+you'll need to set some stuff up use commander pi to oc your pi to the recommend setting of

-2000
+2000 CPU (arm_frew)

-600
+600 GPU (gpu_freq0

-6
+6 Volt adj. (over_voltage)

-Set wine to run as win10 in wine config
+click all three set checks and apply and reboot.

 ## Optional
 --